Trendiest lunch spots in Dublin

 Dublin’s a big city, with plenty of places to eat.
 It’s tough to tell which ones are a hit, and which ones are a bit… you know.
 So, we’ve lined up 4 of our favourites to save you guessing!

 The Alex Bar & Restaurant

-The brand new Alex Hotel Dublin on Fenian Street is stylish, chic, and in-demand.
-The Restaurant’s enticing menu boasts a range of dishes made from locally-sourced ingredients.
+The brand new Alex Hotel Dublin 2 (on Fenian Street) is stylish, chic, and in-demand.
+The Restaurant’s enticing menu boasts a range of dishes made from locally-sourced ingredients, with plenty of vegetarian options.
 The Bar’s mixologist is shaking up all manner of exciting cocktails, and the wine list is well worth perusing.
 Open to the public as well as hotel guests, it’s a great spot to pop in for a coffee and a chat, or to visit for lunch, dinner, and drinks.
 If you feel like a sleepover, each of The Alex Hotel’s bedrooms and suites includes a King Koil mattress, 50” Smart TV with Chromecast, and walk-in rainforest shower – not to mention the stunning interiors complete with bespoke artwork by Irish artist Aoife Mullane.

 View this post on Instagram